llvm/llvm-archive/llvm-top/README.txt

   hlvm         - High Level Virtual Machine (nascent) java         - Java Front End (unfinished, out of date) poolalloc    - The pooled allocator from Chris Lattner's thesis

-You can check out any number of modules using the "get" script, for example, like this:

-  ./get llvm-gcc-4.0 test-suite stacker

 -----------------------------------------------------------------------------